 How New Home Builders Price Their Homes

-But consider a neighborhood with sloped lots that need retaining walls.
-Or big boulders and a few stands of trees that will be in the way of streets or homes.
+But consider a neighborhood with a few sloped lots that need retaining walls.
+Or big boulders and a few stands of trees in the way of a portion of a street or a few home lots.
 A builder spreads those costs across ALL the homes in the neighborhood.

 It's more expensive for a seller (the builder) to close on some loan types.
 But VA and FHA buyers don't pay more than Cash or Conventional buyers.